ProfAndrewMayne/hackathon-rules/Cheating Response Procedure.md

 # Cheating Response Procedure

 The following is a guide of actions to be taken in the case of an accusation that a team cheated or otherwise violated the rules of competition.
-Violations of the Code of Conduct is handled under the [Incident Response Procedure](https://github.com/MLH/policies/blob/master/incident-response.md).

 Accusations of cheating may include but are not limited to:

 - A team using somebody else’s code